astronomer/docs/learn/airflow-fivetran.md

     This DAG contains three tasks:

     - The `upstream` task runs before the Fivetran sync job is run.
+This task could contain a sensor or deferrable operator waiting for an action to be completed in another data tool.
     - The `run_fivetran_sync` task uses the FivetranOperatorAsync to trigger the Fivetran connector specified as `FIVETRAN_CONNECTOR_ID` as soon as the `upstream` task has completed successfully.
     - The `downstream` task runs after the Fivetran sync job has finished.
+Commonly, tasks containing data transformations on the data loaded into your Fivetran destination will be set as downstream tasks.

 4. Update the `FIVETRAN_CONNECTOR_ID` variable with the ID of your connector.
 You can find the ID of your connector in the Fivetran UI under the **Setup** tab: